-The proposed relocation and renovation of the Farm Women's Cooperative Market building is intended to revitalize the existing building for potential use by a future tenant, and to recontextualize it within the new civic green that is envisioned by the Sector Plan.
-The relocation is also intended to preserve the importance of this historic structure, allowing for greater separation from the larger-scaled multi-family building to the south and the stand-alone retail pavilion to the east.
-As a practical matter, this increased separation also allows for an adequate fire lane between the buildings and permits better access through the site to the Eastern Greenway park.
-As noted above, the Applicants will be required to obtain HAWPs from the HPC prior to undertaking any construction, demolition, or alteration activities on the Farm Women's Cooperative Market site.
-Accordingly, the Applicants will arrange for a preliminary consultation meeting with the HPC prior to the Planning Board's hearing on the Sketch Plan.
+The proposed relocation and rehabilitation of the Farm Women's Cooperative Market building is intended to preserve the importance of this historic structure, allowing for greater separation from the larger-scaled multi-family building to the south.
+As a practical matter, this increased separation also allows for an adequate fire lane between the buildings and permits better access and visibility through the site to the Eastern Greenway park.
+The relocation is also intended to revitalize the existing building for potential use by a future tenant, and to recontextualize it within the new civic green-like open space that is envisioned by the Sector Plan.
+As noted above, HAWPs from the HPC will be required prior to undertaking any construction, demolition, or alteration activities on the Farm Women's Cooperative Market site.
+Accordingly, the Applicants have completed two preliminary consultation meetings with the HPC, and will continue to consult with the HPC in connection with future entitlement and permit applications.